MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/ona-queries.md

 [View, download, and export query results](../use/view-download-and-export-query-results.md)

-Here are two articles from the _Harvard Business Review_ about organizational change:
+For more information about achieving organizational change, see these articles from the _Harvard Business Review_:

 [The Network Secrets of Great Change Agents](https://hbr.org/2013/07/the-network-secrets-of-great-change-agents)